elfhosted/elfhosted.com/docs/app/elfbot.md

 * [VaultWarden][vaultwarden]
 * [Plex Meta Manager][plex-meta-manager]

-### How to import symlinks
+### How to manage symlinks

 If you've attached read-only external storage, which is managed outside of your ElfHosted tools (*[Real-Debrid][real-debrid] with [Debrid Media Manager](https://debridmediamanager.com/), for example*), then you may find that you have content in `/storage/<provider>` which you can't change (*rename, move, organize, etc*).

 This read-only content can be cumbersome to manage via [Radarr][radarr] / [Sonarr][sonarr] for example, which require read/write access to rename files, delete old files on quality upgrade etc.

-ElfBot can help with this by creating a symlink to the remote content, in `/storage/elfstorage/downloads/symlinks`.
+ElfBot can help with this by creating a symlink to the remote content, in `/storage/symlinks/import/`.
 You can then manipulate this symlink as if it's a regular file (*rename, move into subfolders, etc*), but when accessed, it'll point to the original (*read-only*) content.

+#### Importing symlinks

-To perform a symlink import, run `elfbot symlink <path to read-only storage>`.
-ElfBot will symlink any **new**  content at `<path-to-readonly-storage>` to `/storage/elfstorage/download/symlinks/<directory>`.
-After this, you point the Aars at the `/storage/elfstorage/download/symlinks/` path, and tell them to perform an automatic or interactive import.
+To perform a symlink import, run `elfbot symlink <path to read-only storage>`, or navigate using FileBrowser to a specific folder, and run `elfbot symlink here` to import from the current directory specifically.

+ElfBot will symlink any **new**  content in the target directory to `/storage/symlinks/import/<directory>`.
+After this, you point the Aars at the `/storage/symlinks/import/` path, and tell them to perform an interactive import.

 For app-specific details, see:

 * [Radarr](/app/radarr/#import-existing-remote-media)
 * [Sonarr](/app/sonarr/#import-existing-remote-media)

 ElfBot keeps track of the content it's already symlinked - it won't re-create a symlink which you've already created, and then moved/renamed elsewhere.
-If you'd like to wipe ElfBot's memory, and recreate **all** symlinks, then delete the `/storage/elfstorage/downloads/.symlinks_cache` folder!
+If you'd like to wipe ElfBot's memory, and recreate **all** symlinks, then delete the `/storage/symlinks/.symlinks_cache` folder!

+#### Finding broken symlinks

+If the source of your symlinks become unavailable (*is removed from your storage provider for any reason*), the symlink will remain, but you'll be unable to access the content, and the arrs won't notice that it's missing.

+To find these "broken symlinks", run `elfbot symlink report-broken` - you'll find a report generated at `/storage/symlinks/report.txt `

+#### Delete broken symlinks

+To bulk-delete all broken symlinks (*so the aars can re-search for them*), run `elfbot symlink delete-broken`.
+Only valid symlinks will survive!

 --8<-- "common-links.md"